A Classification Theorem for Steady Euler Flows: Conclusion and Future Directions

 \subsection{Acknowledgements}

-T.M.E. acknowledges partial funding from the NSF DMS-2043024, the Alfred P. Sloan foundation, and the Simons Foundation.
+T. M. E. acknowledges partial funding from the NSF DMS-2043024, the Alfred P. Sloan foundation, and the Simons Foundation.
 He also acknowledges helpful conversations with T. Drivas and A. Kiselev.
-Y.H. acknowledges partial funding from NSF DMS-2043024.
+Y. H. acknowledges partial funding from NSF DMS-2043024.
 A. R. S. is supported by the ERC/UKRI advanced grant SWAT.
 The research of C. X. is partially supported by NSFC grant 12250710674, and Program of Shanghai Academic Research Leader 22XD1421400.
+The authors thank the referees for many helpful comments that significantly improved the presentation of this paper.